-- " Tell the person to look in the direction of the move.
-This helps the movement. - " Use words like ready...steady...stand or other action words like sit up or roll or slide. - " Speak slowly, clearly and simply. - " Talk at eye level to the person.
+- " Coach the person to look in the direction of the move.
+This helps the movement. - " Use words like ready...stand or other action words like sit up or roll or slide. - " Speak clearly and calmly. - " Talk at eye level to the person.
 Don't stand over them. - Be sure you can be heard, for example if they have a hearing aid, check it is in place.
-Where a person has poor hearing you may need to get their attention first, and perhaps use hand gestures.
+Where a person is hearing impaired you may need to get their attention first, and perhaps use hand gestures.
 If background noise is a problem for them or for you, then reduce it. - Talk clearly with the person about what you are going to do together, where you're going and what direction you are going in.
-Where a person has poor sight you may need to give more explanations during the moving action. - " Do not rush.
-Give the person time to respond, and work at their pace. - " Listen to them and hear what they want. - Where a person has poor speech or where there is a language barrier you may need to allow more time.
+Where a person is vision impaired you may need to give more explanations during the moving action. - " Do not rush.
+Give the person time to respond, and work at their pace. - " Listen to them and hear what they want. - Where a person has limited or impaired speech or where there is a language barrier you may need to allow more time.
 Again, get rid of background noises.
 Use tools like a message board.
 Watch for body language. - If you are a paid support worker contact your employer if you think you need an interpreter to assist.